jgarber623/RouterRouter/CONTRIBUTING.md

 ## Install development dependencies

-RouterRouter's build process uses [Grunt](http://gruntjs.com/), [grunt-contrib-copy](https://github.com/gruntjs/grunt-contrib-copy), and [grunt-contrib-uglify](https://github.com/gruntjs/grunt-contrib-uglify).
-As such, you'll need to install [Node.js](http://nodejs.org/).

-If you're using a Mac, the easiest way to install Node.js (and plenty of other great tools) is with [Homebrew](http://brew.sh/):
+RouterRouter's build process uses [npm](https://www.npmjs.com) and [Node.js](http://nodejs.org/).
+If you're using a Mac, the easiest way to install npm and Node.js (and plenty of other great tools) is with [Homebrew](http://brew.sh/):

 	brew install node